Going Dutch: Look out, German coalition talks could be long

 The same is true for Germany, where Merkel’s government will remain in office while talks continue to forge a new coalition, and that could take some time.
 After all, the previous German election was on Sept.
 24, 2017, but it was March 14, 2018, before the Bundestag elected Merkel for her fourth term.

-Associated Press writers Lorne Cook in Brussels and Josef Federman in Jerusalem contributed.
+Associated Press writers Lorne Cook in Brussels and Josef Federman in Jerusalem contributed to this report.